spotify/snakebite/doc/source/index.rst

 Testing
 =======
-.. note:: :mod:`snakebite.client <client>` hasn't been tested in the wild
+.. warning:: :mod:`snakebite.client <client>` hasn't been tested in the wild
           a lot! **USE AT YOUR OWN RISK!**

 Tests can be run with ``nosetests``.
 Currently, only integration tests are